Detailed tutorial on how to change the SSH Port

 backend = %(sshd_backend)s

-- After the execution of these commands, Fail2Ban won’t be able to close the appropriate port.
+After the execution of these commands, Fail2Ban will not be able to close the appropriate port.

-- You can also try to ssh in the server by a new port:
+You can also try to connect via SSH to the server with the new port:

-- Once you complete the above steps successfully, finalize the settings and mop up, so use the new port rather than the previous one.
+Once you complete the aforementioned steps successfully, finalize the settings and mop up, meaning use the new port rather than the previous one.

-in it. - Now you have told sshd not to listen on port 22, which is the default port.
+Now you have told SSHD not to listen on port 22, which is the default port.

-- If you face the below error by restarting the SSHD:
+If you face the following error when restarting the SSHD:

 job for sshd.service failed because the control process exited with error code.
 See "systemctl status sshd.service" and "journalctl -xe" for details.

-- After executing the command you will get the output like this:
+Upon execution of the command you will get an output like this:

 server1 kernel: type=1400 audit(1537086072.510:4): avc: denied { name_bind } for pid=1074 comm="sshd" src=6378 scontext=system_u:system_r:sshd_t:s0-s0:c0.c1023 tcontext=system_u:object_r:unres